pretix/pretix-docs/docs/topics/custom-domain.md

 ### pretix Enterprise and pretix Community

-If you use pretix Enterprise or pretix Community, configure your webserver or reverse proxy to pass requests to the new domain to pretix.
+If you are using pretix Enterprise or pretix Community, configure your webserver or reverse proxy to pass requests to the new domain to pretix.
 The exact process depends on your setup.

 Navigate to :navpath:Your organizer → :fa3-wrench: Settings: and open the :btn:Domains: tab.